The words to describe these Pumpkin Pancakes with Caramel Syrup (repost) are hard to come up with…

 * This recipe is from my little sister, Louise

 Pumpkin Pancakes with Caramel Syrup (repost) will rock your world!
-You just have to give them a try.
+You’ve just gotta try them try this fall!

 AND I suggest making a double batch- both the batter and the syrup keep just find in the fridge for up to a week.
 SO, when you get the craving (and I promise you will) you can whip some up lickity-split 🙂